LBJ School Alumni Board - Member Biographies

 David grew up in Madison, Wisconsin and earned a B.A. in history and in political science from the University of Wisconsin – Madison.
 He is married to Julie and has two sons in middle school.

-Daniel Robles-Olson (MPAff 2015) President, Graduate Public Affairs Council
+Cameron Lagrone (MPAff 2016) President, Graduate Public Affairs Council

 Michelle Potter-Bacon LBJ School Alumni Coordinator